 Elizabeth Garlow, Co-Founder

 Elizabeth loves to connect.
-From connecting deeply with other passionate change-makers to connecting the dots on our collective journey toward a more just, mission-driven economy, Elizabeth has dedicated her professional live to economic transformation and discerning the movements of the Holy Spirit
+From connecting deeply with other passionate change-makers to connecting the dots on our collective journey toward a more just, moral economy, Elizabeth has dedicated her professional live to economic transformation and discerning the movements of the Holy Spirit.

-Elizabeth is the co-founder of the Francesco Collaborative, inspired by Pope Francis’s Economy of Francesco movement.
+Elizabeth is the co-founder of the Francesco Collaborative, which was in part inspired by the kinds of spaces she longed to be a part of as an investor: one that invites us to show up as our spiritually rooted selves, with deep vulnerability and a commitment to critique the structural problems of our global economy and dare to dream about our role in its transformation.
 Through her work, she supports protagonists of transformation that seek to draw on shared lineages of faith, spirituality, and wisdom to shape the economy.
-Elizabeth is a senior fellow at New America, where she focuses on structural reform and imagines new ways of building an economy rooted in wellbeing.
+Elizabeth is also a senior fellow at New America, where she focuses on structural reform and imagines new ways of building an economy rooted in wellbeing.

 Elizabeth previously championed and led impact investing for the Lumina Foundation, served as a policy advisor with the Obama Administration, and co-founded a Detroit- based non-profit, Michigan Corps, which supported social entrepreneurs.
 She studied political economy at Kalamazoo College, completed her graduate work in public policy and economics at Princeton University, and was awarded an honorary doctorate by the Dominican School of Philosophy and Theology in 2019.Elizabeth lives in Michigan, where she is enjoying getting reacquainted with Michigan’s Great Lakes and apprenticing with urban farmers in Detroit.

 Felipe Witchger, Co-Founder

 Prior to CPA and Start.coop, Felipe led climate and clean energy research and business development initiatives at IHS Cambridge Energy Research Associates (now S&P Global) and Groundswell.
-Felipe holds a degree in Energy Studies and Economics from the University of Notre Dame.
+Felipe lives in Durham, NC and holds a degree in Energy Studies and Economics from the University of Notre Dame.

 Kelli Reagan Hickey, Director of Formation